Threatened Species Day

 Saving threatened species is important for a healthy and diverse environment.
 Once plants and animals become extinct they are gone forever.

-Today most species become threatened because of habitat destruction and the invasion of non-native species.
+Today most species become threatened because of habitat destruction and the impacts of introduced or non-native species.
 With effective management almost all threatened species can be protected.

 Learn more about how and why the Saving our Species program is working to secure a future for our threatened plants and animals in the wild.

 No matter what your age or expertise, you can get involved with conservation programs and help the recovery of threatened animals and plants.
-Learn more about how you, your school or community can get involved.
+Learn more about how you, your school or community can get involved with Saving our Species resources.